Who owns Star of David?

 What happens if my loved one dies in Florida or another state?

-We will coordinate all matters with a colleague in the city that death has occurred to transport your loved one here for an appropriate funeral service and burial.
+With but one phone call to us at (631) 454-9600, we will coordinate all matters with a colleague in the city that death has occurred to transport your loved one to our chapel for an appropriate funeral service and burial.
 For more information: Death Out of State